-If you know what each of the caching methods will do for you, this should be a very easy plugin to handle.
+Knowing what each of the caching methods will do for you should be a straightforward plugin to handle.
 Just tick your caching methods and submit.

 Which One Is The Best One?

-I’ve looked at the tests conducted by different people with differing recommendations for caching plugin.
+I’ve looked at the tests conducted by different people with differing recommendations for caching plugins.

-Those tests do provide a great deal of information, however they do not include WP Rocket which I feel would have certainly been just as good as the competition.
+Those tests provide great information; however, they do not include WP Rocket, which I feel would have been just as good as the competition.
 This test is very comprehensive, we compared several caching solutions for WordPress.
-WP Rocket came out as the winner, with special mentions for WP Super Cache and W3 Total Cache.
+WP Rocket won, with special mentions for WP Super Cache and W3 Total Cache.

-The fact is it is very difficult to figure out which among all the plugins is the best.
+The fact is, it is challenging to figure out which among all the plugins is the best.
 In my opinion, WP Rocket certainly seems to have the edge.
-But rest of the pack aren’t too far behind at all.
+But the rest of the pack isn’t too far behind at all.

-If you’re selecting a caching plugin, then you should consider your requirements.
+You should consider your requirements if you’re selecting a caching plugin.
 Whether you’d need CDN support?
-Questions like this become pertinent to selection of the best plugin for your website.
-Because the differences in performance is largely imperceptible to average user.
+Questions like this become pertinent to selecting the best plugin for your website because the differences in performance are mainly invisible to an average user.

 Test Your Site With A Cache Plugin Fully Configured.